OpenArabicPE/slides/2020-idh/2020-04-29-catch-me-if-you-can_notes.md

 the core network could be plotted with a larger font for the nodes

+# ideosphere

+- I use ideosphere as a spatial metaphor to refer to the realm of human ideas in its entirety, only some of which becomes manifest and thus traceable in concrete intellectual production.
+As such it is different from Roland Barthes’ ideosphere and Arjun Appadurai’s ideosphere, which are both concerned with questions of ideology.

 # network of referenced periodicals
 ## 1. only a small number of nodes is of relative importance